Battle of Charlotte: Battle

-Contrary to Cornwallis' orders, Hanger and his cavalry blithely galloped into town.
+Hanger led the cavalry into town boldly, but incautiously left the infantry behind.
 Even after the 20 men behind the house opened fire, Hanger's men continued to ride on until he was met by heavy fire from the line of militia behind the stone wall.
 When the first militia line maneuvered to make way for the second, Hanger misinterpreted their movement as retreat, and continued the charge.
 This brought him into a withering crossfire from the second line and the cavalry companies stationed to the east and west.
 Hanger went down with a wound, and his cavalry retreated in some disarray back to the Legion's infantry.

 Cornwallis, alerted by the sound of battle, rode forward to assess the situation.
-Sarcastically calling out "you have everything to lose, but nothing to gain", the earl ordered the legion forward once more.
-By this time the main army's light infantry had also begun to arrive, and Davie withdrew his forces.
+Perturbed when the cavalry hesitated to charge again, he shouted “Legion, remember you have everything to lose, but nothing to gain.”
+Cornwallis then ordered the light infantry forward to support the Legion and they duly cleared the town.

 Aftermath

 Mark Boatner says the British incurred 15 casualties in the engagement.
 Patrick O'Kelley says that they had nobody killed but 33 wounded.
 John S. Pancake says that they had 12 killed and 47 wounded.
 The Patriot casualties are given by O' Kelley as 5 killed, 6 wounded and 12 captured and by Boatner as 30 killed, wounded or captured.

 Hanger termed the incident "a trifling insignificant skirmish", but it did clearly communicate to Cornwallis that he would have to expect further resistance.
 Hanger then also fell ill, further disabling the effectiveness of Tarleton's Legion.
 Instead of advancing on Hillsboro, Cornwallis occupied Charlotte.
 His position was never entirely secure, because the Patriot militia interfered with any significant attempts to communicate with the countryside.
-Cornwallis' left flank, commanded by Patrick Ferguson, was virtually destroyed in early October at Kings Mountain, and Cornwallis eventually withdrew to Winnsboro, South Carolina in November on reports of persistent Patriot militia activity in South Carolina.
+Cornwallis' left flank, commanded by Patrick Ferguson, were nearly all killed, wounded, or captured on October 7, 1780 at Kings Mountain.
+Cornwallis eventually withdrew to Winnsboro, South Carolina in November on reports of persistent Patriot militia activity in South Carolina.